Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

 To conclude that a (much) better algorithm prevails in equilibrium, we consider a version of the competition game in which the principals are restricted to choosing from a given set of MAB algorithms; the algorithms in this set are called \emph{feasible}.

-\begin{corollary} Fix a \HardMaxRandom response function $\respF$.
+\begin{corollary} Fix a \HardMaxRandom response function $\respF$ with fair tie-breaking: $\respF(0)=\nicefrac{1}{2}$.
 Consider the competition game in which all feasible MAB algorithms are $T$-oblivious, \bmonotone, and satisfy \eqref{eq:random-assn} for some fixed $m_0$.
 Suppose some feasible algorithm \alg BIR-dominates all other feasible algorithms, starting from some local step $n_0$.
-Then, for any sufficiently large time horizon $T$, this game has a unique Nash equilibrium: both principals choose algorithm \alg. \end{corollary}
+Then, for any sufficiently large time horizon $T$, \alg is a weakly dominant strategy for each principal, and $(\alg,\alg)$ is a unique mixed Nash equilibrium. \end{corollary}

-Note that we make no positive prediction if one MAB algorithm is only slightly better than the other.
-Next we show that such predictions are essentially impossible.
+This corollary is geared towards a fairly realistic scenario when the principals choose among a small number of \emph{types} of MAB algorithms (\eg Epsilon-Greedy vs. Thompson Sampling), rather than small tweaks within each type.
+We make no positive prediction when a few feasible algorithms are good, but no one dominates the others.
+Next we show that such positive predictions are essentially impossible.